Biotech SEO Strategies for Top Rankings [+ examples]

 • Keyword difficulty

-When selecting the keywords you want to target for your life science company, it is important to implement them according to the appropriate sections of your site.
+When selecting the keywords you want to target for your biotech, it is important to implement them according to the appropriate sections of your site.
 For example:

 Transactional intent keywords